szmisztal/airport_project/README.md

 # Airport Project

 ## Project Description
-Airport Project is a Python application that operates on a server-client architecture, where the server acts as the airport, and each client connecting to the server is treated as an aircraft.
+Project based on the Server-Client architecture, working with sockets, where the server represents an airport and each connecting client represents an airplane.
+The application operates automatically, simulating airport operations.
+The server sends commands to clients based on their position and distance, directing them towards safe landing.
+Each connection, collision between airplanes, and successful landing are recorded in a database.
+Visualization of airport traffic is achieved using the matplotlib library.

 ## Technologies Used
 - **Python 3**: The primary programming language used for implementing the project.